helium/longfi-arduino-legacy/README.md

 Select Tools -> Upload Method -> STLink

 Requires an ST-Link debugger connected to SWCLK, SWDIO, Vref, and GND, refer to pin mapping diagram.

+### Heltec ESP32 based LoRa boards
+No special instructions are needed, the defaults are fine.